ReviewNB/jupyterlab-gitplus/README.md

 # GitPlus

+GitPlus is a JupyterLab plugin for version control of Jupyter notebooks.
+It can,

+- Create GitHub pull request from JupyterLab
-Create GitHub pull requests & push commits directly from JupyterLab.
+- Create & push commits to GitHub from JupyterLab

+In future it will,

+- Pull changes from GitHub
+- Let you resolve merge conflicts for Jupyter notebooks (without messing with underlying JSON)
+- Let you switch/create branches locally

 ## Demo